Augusta was settled about 1832 in Kalamazoo County. It became a village in 1869.

 The town was 14 miles east of Kalamazoo on the Michigan Central main line.
 The town was also served by a interurban line and the nearby Detroit, Toledo & Milwaukee line.

-Photo Info: Top, the MC depot at Augusta, MI.
-2nd photo, a 2003 photo of the depot which has been restored.
+Image Info: Top, a 1909 view of the MC depot with a passenger train in front.
+[UML].
+2nd image, the MC depot at Augusta, MI.
+3rd image, a 2003 photo of the depot which has been restored.
 This depot was built in 1880.
-3rd photo, the interurban station and car at Augusta. [all, Alan Loftis collection].
-4th photo, a man with a velocipede near Augusta in 1910.
-[Mark Worrall collection]
+4th image, the interurban station and car at Augusta. [all, Alan Loftis collection].
+5th image, a man with a velocipede near Augusta in 1910.
+[Mark Worrall collection].
+6th image, a view of the Michigan United Railway interurban station at Augusta.
+[UML]

 Augusta village was the home of Knappen Milling company, which was served by several spurs off the MC main line, west of the Kalamazoo River.
 [ZTS]